orycho/Intro/README.md

 Intro is a programming language intended to be easy to learn.
 It is a script language, and like most such languages it provides a read-eval-print loop.
 (Currenly the only way to produce output.)

-It is also supposed to be a useful language throughout a programmers career.
+It is also supposed to be a useful language throughout a programmer's career.

 This is version 0.1 and a few things are still missing:
 * Modules